meerachotai/benchmark_imprinting/README.md

 The simulation steps above have the following file for the first (1) replicate, for the replicate cross AxB with the prefix being `$strainA_$strainB_`.
 Adding the file's location to the prefix, the file is called: `$outdir/reads_simul/$strainA_$strainB_AxB_1.fq`.

 Following the above convention, your config file should read: `FASTQ_DIR = $outdir/reads_simul/$strainA_$strainB_`

+Alternately - provide a tab-delimited file with columns in the following order:
+1. Filename (must be FASTQ format, must have extension \*.txt, \*.fastq, or \*.fq)
+2. Sample's replicate number (should only go up to $rep)
+3. 'F' if single-end reads / forward-paired end reads or 'R' if reverse paired-end reads
+4. Sample's reciprocal cross - 'AxB' or 'BxA'

+**Example:** see `config/single-end_config.txt` or `config/paired-end_config.txt`

 #### For Picard and Gehring's suite
 Some conventions that need to be followed for the program to run correctly: